quantaosun/quantaosun/README.md

 <--

-⚡ 😄  Fun fact: I know more than 10,000 Chinese charaters, to deal with them I have to use more right brain compared to English speakers.
+⚡ 😄  Fun fact: I know more than 10,000 Chinese charaters, to deal with them I have to use more right brain compared to native English speakers.
 -->